 We welcome you to the University of South Carolina and to the Integrated Information Technology Department in the College of Engineering and Computing.
-We trust that your studies with us will be an enjoyable and rewarding experience.
+We trust that your stay with us will be an enjoyable and a rewarding experience.

-This handbook will acquaint you with the Master of Health Information Technology (MHIT), and the Master of Science in Information Technology (MS in IT) graduate programs offered by the Integrated Information Technology (IIT) Department in the College of Engineering and Computing, University of South Carolina.
-The IIT Graduate Director will act as your advisor; however, every faculty member will be pleased to discuss any academic or professional matters about which you are concerned.
+This handbook will acquaint you with the Master of Health Information Technology (MHIT), and the Master of Science in Information Technology (MS in IT) graduate programs.
+The Graduate Director will act as your advisor; however, every faculty member will be pleased to discuss any academic or professional matters about which you are concerned.
 Please feel free to make an appointment to see us at any time.